 – non-residents who have land in the Caribbean Netherlands;

 • owners who rent out immovable property;

-• bodies established in the Caribbean Netherlands that hold immovable property
+– entities located within the Caribbean Netherlands that hold immovable property;

-• entities established outside the Netherlands that own immovable property on Bonaire;
+– entities established outside the Netherlands that own real estate in the Caribbean Netherlands.

 The rate for the real estate tax is 17.5% of the benefits from the real estate.
 This rate is calculated on the notional income of 4% of the value of the immovable property.
 Effectively, the rate is 17.5% X 4% = 0.7%.
 The island territory of Bonaire has set the surcharge at 15% of the property tax levied on real estate on which real estate tax is levied.
 As of January 1st, 2020, these surcharges have been set at 30% over the central government property tax of 0.7%.

-The Tax and Customs Administration of the Caribbean Netherlands – Bonaire has a very extensive website where you can find all information about this.
-Via this link you will find all brochures and also a lot of additional information and tax forms.
+The Belastingdienst Caribisch Nederland – Bonaire has a very extensive website on which you can really find all the information about this.
+Through this link you will find all brochures and also a lot of additional information and tax forms.

 Your specialist in Real Estate!

 Our real estate agent on Bonaire is happy to help you find your dream home or perhaps the right piece of land on which you can build your own villa.
 But we are also happy to assist you with the sale or rental of your home.
 Since 1989, Harbourtown Real Estate has been the place to be to help you realize your housing needs.